DmitryF-go/articles/Ubuntu/13_Keras_and_TensorFlow_how-tos.md

    * https://pythonprogramming.net — a bunch of tutorials about Machine Learning and more + [video blog](https://www.youtube.com/channel/UCfzlCWGWYyIQ0aLC5w48gBQ)
    * https://paperswithcode.com — Machine Learning papers, code and evaluation tables all in one web-site.
    * https://ods.ai — Open Data Science community
+   * https://www.deeplearningweekly.com — Bringing you everything new and exciting in the world of  deep learning from academia to the grubby depth  of industry every week right to your inbox.

 Video channels to explain scientific publications in ML/DL:
    * [Two Minute Papers](https://www.youtube.com/user/keeroyz)